kelvinyrb/de-project/README.md

 [https://www.aihw.gov.au/reports-data/myhospitals/sectors/emergency-department-care](https://www.aihw.gov.au/reports-data/myhospitals/sectors/emergency-department-care)

-### Data Structure in Data Lake
+### Entity Relationship Diagram

-Once the data is extracted from the API, it is stored on the data lake with the below data structure.
+Once the data is extracted from the API, it is stored on the data lake as tables.
+The entity relationship diagram is based on the API structure and therefore, the data ingestion program can be easily modified to access other hospital data made available by the API.

 ![Untitled](images/data_structure.png)